joshrotenberg/mdbook-lint/docs/src/getting-started.md

 mdbook-lint will now check your markdown files every time you build your book.

+> **Choosing Your Integration:** You can run mdbook-lint either as an mdBook preprocessor (shown above) OR as a standalone tool in CI.
+See [CI vs Preprocessor](./ci-vs-preprocessor.md) to understand when to use each approach.

 ## Automatic Fixing

 mdbook-lint can automatically fix some common violations: